 9. Replace your Nvidia video card

-Nvidia is constantly overhauling its graphic cards for the latest technologies including 1440p gaming.
-For instance, GeForce RTX SUPER™ Series has higher clocks that boosts your computer’s performance up to 25% faster than the original RTX 20 Series.
+Nvidia is constantly overhauling its graphic cards for the latest technologies, including 1440p gaming.
+For instance, GeForce RTX SUPER™ Series has higher clocks that boost your computer’s performance up to 25% faster than the original RTX 20 Series.

-So deciding over the faster RTX Series or a comparatively moderate GTX 1080Ti and so on, purely depends upon your choice of games or the video editing tasks you perform.
+So deciding over the faster RTX Series or a comparatively moderate GTX 1080Ti depends on your choice of games or the video editing tasks you perform.

 Nvidia graphics card problems can be either hardware or software related.
-The shared nine troubleshooting methods have helped several users to fix their graphic cards glitches and failure.
+The shared nine troubleshooting methods have helped several users to fix their graphic card glitches and failure.

-However, sometimes, it’s not the fault of the Nvidia graphics cards.
+However, sometimes, the Nvidia graphics cards are not the fault.
 Your video or game file may be corrupt.
-This can be ascertained when some specific videos or games are creating problem.
+This can be ascertained when some specific videos or games are creating problems.
 In such a case, use Stellar Repair for Video software or contact the game developer for the workaround.

 If none of the methods works for you, probably your card is damaged.
 Replacing it with a new Nvidia card is the solution.

-Hope this post was helpful?
-Do share your Nvidia troubleshooting experience with our readers in the comment section below.
+I hope this post was helpful.
+Share your Nvidia troubleshooting experience with our readers in the comment below.